Table of Contents

 All changes to the card or the profile are reflected in real-time across all channels.

-For example, when you are standing in line for a coffee and you realize that you don't have enough money on your account you can just reload your card on your phone and the cashier will know it's been topped up.
+For example, when you are standing in line for a coffee and you realize that you don't have enough money in your account, you can just reload your card on your phone and the cashier will know it's been topped up.

 This digital advertising strategy aims to provide a seamless transition between offline touchpoints and online touchpoints to guide the prospect to convert.